 "First go and be reconciled to them; then come and offer your gift."

-Jesus emphasizes that reconciliation is more important than religious rituals, urging us to prioritize harmony in our relationships before making offerings.
+Jesus emphasizes that reconciliation is more important than religious rituals.
+He urges us to prioritize harmony in our relationships before making offerings.
 This focus on restoring peace illustrates that our spiritual growth depends on the quality of our connections with others.
 By fostering understanding, forgiveness, and compassion, we deepen our faith and align with His teachings.

 "Once you were alienated from God... but now he has reconciled you by Christ’s physical body through death..."